nv-legate/multimesh-jax/_sources/getting-started.md

   -w /opt/workspace/multimesh-jax/docs/notebooks \
   -p 8675:8675 \
   --gpus <N> \
-  gitlab-master.nvidia.com:5005/legate/quickstart.internal/multimesh-jax-dev \
+  ghcr.io/nv-legate/multimesh-jax:v0.2 \
   jupyter notebook --allow-root --ip 0.0.0.0 --port=8675
 ```
 where `<N>` is the number of GPUs.

 ## Building Images

-Instructions for building MultiMesh for JAX can be found in the [README](https://github.com/nv-legate/multimesh-jax-workflows/blob/main/README.md),
+Instructions for building MultiMesh for JAX can be found in the [build monorepo](https://github.com/nv-legate/multimesh-jax-workflows)
-which is a monorepo that handles all of the components required for building the plugin.
+that handles all of the components required for building the plugin.